G0PLY/DCLXVI_X/README.md

 --------------------------------------------------------------------------------------------------

 Latest Updates:

-<<<<<<< Updated upstream
-12/26/23 -- Merry Christmas!
-New Town map, new dungeon palettes, gameplay fixes...
-This is my last update to this project, for the most part everything is working/fixed (no major issues that I can think of anyway)...
 =======

 12/31/23 -- v123123 Cleaned up a bit, no changes...

-12/26/23 -- Merry Christmas!
+12/26/23 -- New Town map, new dungeon palettes, gameplay fixes...
 This is my last update to this project, for the most part everything is working/fixed (no major issues that I can think of anyway)...
->>>>>>> Stashed changes

 11/3/23 -- New update, changed spell icons around a bit, Templar crashes resolved...

-11/2/23 -- Failed at finding Templar crashes ;/

-10/31/23 -- Happy Halloween to all the Mothers out there!
-Source code uploaded (v123123), have fun...

 https://github.com/G0PLY/DCLXVI_X/raw/main/Source_123123.zip